 - ➤ Books such as encyclopedias and textbooks are not permitted for use.
 Allowing students to read non-content books after testing is a district decision. - Copies of acronyms - Graphic organizers - Editing devices (e.g., spell-checker or grammar-checker) - Cell phones, Smart phones, Smart watches, or similar wrist devices with Internet access - ➤ Electronic devices (e.g., iPods, or other music players, pocket translators, Smartwatch, PDAs)

-Note: Students with IEPs, 504 Plans or PSPs may have some of these resources as outlined in their educational plan, and if it is an allowable option on the assessment.
+Note: Students with IEPs, 504s, or PSPs may have some of these outlined in their plan; please follow student plan for assessment accommodations.

 Students Participating

 Students Tested